Post-death tax planning for the unprepared, Part 2: What are the personal representative’s responsibilities?

 In addition to the income tax filing requirements, in certain cases there may be other estate and gift tax filing requirements.
 These filing requirements involve a separate set of tax forms, rules, and penalties.
 Nonetheless, for most of us who are not international music superstars, these filing requirements will not apply to our estates.

-File Form 706 for larger estates with a value of more than $5.49 million or a surviving spouse
+File Form 706 for larger estates with assets over a certain value or a surviving spouse

 The gross value of an estate includes both probate and non-probate assets.

 Note that states may also have their own estate or inheritance tax filing requirements that differ from the federal rules.
 For example, Massachusetts uses a lower state estate-tax filing threshold of $1 million.

 File Form 1041 if the estate receives more than $600 in gross income

 Even if the estate doesn’t have a Form 706 filing requirement, the personal representative will need to file an income tax return for the probate estate using Form 1041 if it receives $600 or more in gross income during the year.
 The form reports income earned on assets held in the deceased person’s probate estate, even if the estate isn’t subject to a state-level probate process.
 This is the income that is reported to the estate’s EIN.
 This filing requirement applies every year until the estate terminates, which usually occurs when all of the probate assets have been distributed.